LAPD cracks down on Echo Park homeless encampment

 Garcetti's office did not immediately respond to a request for comment.

-In a statement Thursday, the police department said "there were verbal confrontations from protestors" but that the demonstration "remained a largely peaceful protest."
+In a statement Thursday, the police department said "there were verbal confrontations from protestors" but the demonstration "remained a largely peaceful protest."

 Police were deployed "in support of our Recreation and Parks partners who began a shut down of Echo Park for much needed safety maintenance," the LAPD said via Twitter.

-The SELAH Neighborhood Homeless Coalition on Thursday called on city officials to postpone the park closure.
+The SELAH Neighborhood Homeless Coalition called on city officials to postpone the park closure.
 The group asked that the homeless and their shelters be allowed to remain until "all unhoused residents there have the necessary time to meaningfully connect with service providers."

 The coalition, in a statement posted on social media, said the decision to shut the park was made "without reasonable notice to those who will be most directly affected."
 The closure will have "serious, detrimental implications" on the homeless.